Syntax and semantics¶

 component, i.e., the component that passively contributes to fulfilling what is

 described by the goal-specification.
-The subclauses
+The subclauses are optional and state

 additional design specifications that are subordinate to the main clause.
 For example,

-in the listing below states that active component
+goal-requirement g1 in the listing below states that active component

-to passive component pump-p
+drive-mechanism-d must transfer torque to passive component pump-p with a

-equal to 40 Nm (indicating a single operating point) and
+steady-state-torque equal to 40 Nm (indicating a single operating point) and

-of at least 95%.
+reliability of at least 95%.
 T

 goal-requirement